shoedler/slang/README.md

 ## Optimizations

+- [ ] Exclude the natives from the gc
 - [ ] Add `OP_CALL_SP` and use a lookup table similar to `finalize_new_class` to call the method.
 Would make sense now that we have so many SP methods.
 We could also remove all arithmetic and comparison operations.
 - [ ] The features I want to implement for this language kinda require a more complex compilation process.
 Specifically, ditching the single-pass approach for a two-pass compiler and an actual AST.
 - [ ] Maybe delete `NATIVE_CHECK_RECEIVER` as most of the time the method is called from the receiver.